FDSI/Second-FDSI-Workshop/ZoomLinks.md

 **Friday, April 12**

-**ZOOM SESSION 1 covers the following (meeting info below agenda segment....nothing likely to happen before 1:20 other than sign in)**
+**ZOOM Session 1 covers the following (meeting info below agenda segment....nothing likely to happen before 1:20 other than sign in)**
 *13:00 	Sign-in*
 *13:20   Introduction to FDSI - (brief overview, introducing team) (10)*
 *13:30	Session A: Essential Components of FDSI: Intro. and form breakout groups	(15)*